- Interview with Ian Guest, Head of Marketing at Modality Systems

 - Modality Systems were named 2016 Microsoft Partner of the Year for communications

 - Advice and tips for partners entering for a Microsoft Partner of the Year award

 Thanks for taking the time to talk to us, Ian.
-Microsoft gives out Partner of the Year awards for a whole host of reasons—how did you decide on which award category to enter?
+There are many Microsoft Partner of the Year award categories—how did you decide on which award category to enter?

 Ian: Each year Microsoft make changes to the awards process.
 Some changes are subtle in terms of the information required, while others are more major in the form of new categories.
 As we do every year, once Microsoft has issued their guidelines for what they are looking for, we look globally to see what projects we have done and which category they fit best.